 In addition to financial assets available to meet general expenditures over the next 12 months, the Organization operates with a balanced budget and anticipates collecting sufficient revenue to cover general expenditures.
 The Organization also maintains a line of credit to meet short-term needs (Note 8).

 Note 4 - Investments

-Investments are held in Common Fund.
-Investments at September 30, 2020, consisted of the following at fair market value:
+Investments are held at Common Fund.
+Investments consisted of the following at fair market value: